omid-sar/omid-sar.github.io/_posts/2025-09-28-the-personal-data-manifesto.md

 ---
 layout: post
-title: The Personal Data Manifesto
+title: "The Personal Data Manifesto"
-subtitle: How AI Systems Are Learning to Architect Your Choices, Mine Your Uniqueness, and Why We Have One Chance to Stop Digital Feudalism
+subtitle: "How AI Systems Are Learning to Architect Your Choices, Mine Your Uniqueness, and Why We Have One Chance to Stop Digital Feudalism"
 tags: [privacy, AI, data-protection, digital-rights, technology, AI-manipulation]
-author: Omi S
+author: Omid Sardari
 comments: true
 ---

-## **The Personal Data Manifesto**
+# **The Personal Data Manifesto**
+**By Omid Sardari**
+_Senior ML Engineer, Founder of Memory Bridge, and AI Safety Researcher._

 ### **Introduction: Why I Fight for Our Digital Soul**